 Oldham’s, as it’s often known, is quite possibly the most popular ornamental species of bamboo in North America.
 Like all varieties of Bambusa, it’s a clumping type of bamboo native to tropical and subtropical regions.
 But compared to B. vulgaris, it stays rather more contained in its clump and is somewhat more cold-hardy.

-Another common name for this species is simply “Giant timber.”
+Another common name for this species is simply “Chinese timber.”
 Indeed, it’s one of the largest types of bamboo that you can grow easily in a North American garden.
 In warmer climates, it can get 50 to 60 feet tall, and further north it will grow to 20 or 30 feet.
 Oldham’s reaches maturity in about 5 or 6 years, and that’s when it will start producing those full-sized culms; in the first couple years the culms may only be half as tall.
 It’s cold hardy down to about 20º F, so you can grow it in a wider range of climate zones than other tropical varieties.

 The combination of its restricted, clumping growth habit and its majestic stature, makes oldhamii a very popular choice among gardeners.
 It can provide an attractive centerpiece in a spacious garden, and a row of plants can make a very effective privacy screen.
 The impressive canes of this bamboo are also quite useful for any number of building projects, from fishing poles and garden stakes to furniture and tipi structures.

 Phyllostachys are also popular and common because of their cold hardiness.
 P. aurea is hardy down to about 0º F, making it viable in USDA zones 6-10.
-Not only that, but it’s also fairly drought tolerant.
-In short, Golden bamboo is virtually indestructible.
+Not only that, but it’s also fairly drought-tolerant.
+In short, Golden Bamboo is virtually indestructible.
 No wonder you see it growing everywhere.
 But if indestructibility intimidates you, then you may wish to steer clear of this one.

 A close relative to Golden bamboo, Black bamboo shares many characteristics.
-It’s comparably cold hardy and pretty similar in size.
+It’s comparably cold-hardy and pretty similar in size.
 But the uncommonly dark brown or nearly black culms of this species make it especially popular for growers.
 Leaves are a nice deep shade of green, and so are the fresh and young shoots.
 But within a year or two, you’ll start to see them turning that dark, rich color that has earned this species its name.

 The contrast of the green leaves and the black culms makes this variety very attractive and therefore quite popular.
 The poles, once harvested and dried, are excellent for light building, arts, and crafts.
 Use them for decoration alongside yellow bamboo for an especially pleasing effect.

 If you’re worried about the aggressive growth habit of this popular variety, try planting it in the shade.
 This will not affect the color of the culms, but it will slow the growth way down so that it behaves almost like a clumping bamboo.
+In any case, it’s always advisable to use some kind of Root Barrier when you plant a running bamboo.

 Branching out: More bamboo species